 RECAP: Each hole you drilled will have the following in this order:

 See the picture below for a visual.

 Placing the door stops.
-Before you install the spacers on each end, be sure you know whereabouts you will want your door to stop on each end of the rail.
+Before you install the spacers on each end, it helps to know whereabouts you will want your door to stop on each end of the rail.
 In my case, I was able to slide the door stoppers in after the rail was on.
 Phew!
-But, you can see the predicament if you need to place the stopper farther in.
-You may need to slide the stopper in before you install the end spacers.
+But, you can see the predicament if you need to place the stopper farther in to the right of the spacer.

 Once you build your door it’s time to attach the hangers.
 If you’ve been following me for a while, you know how much I hate to measure.
 Friends, I’m a college professor, and I still struggle figuring out fractions.
 Luckily I don’t teach math.
 So, I like to make templates or use “other” ways to mark my place.

 I used a piece of paper as the “door” and marked where I should drill the holes for the hanger.
 Then I placed my template on the door and drilled the holes.
 I shared the pic above on my Instagram stories a few weeks back.

 Once I got the holes drilled for one side (I used a drill bit slightly smaller than the screws that came with the kit), I “dry fitted” the hanger and marked the end with tape.
 Then I used that as a marking to drill holes on the other side.
 Pretty sketchy, right?
 Well, it worked and I didn’t have to pull out the tape measurer.